For the most part, earning work-study is the same as earning an hourly wage at any other job.

 - We strongly recommend that students monitor their earnings in relation to their total work-study awards.
 If the award is revised for any reason, the student will receive a revised award letter email from the Office of Financial Aid.

-- Employers can monitor a student's earnings using the Employer View Page in ISIS Campus Solutions.
+- Employers can monitor a student's earnings using the Employer View Page in CUSIS Campus Solutions.
 Click here for instructions on requesting access to the page, and click here for a tutorial on reading the page.
 Student Employment also has a worksheet that can be used for monitoring students' earnings.

 - Work-study earnings are taxable, though they are excluded from financial need determination on the FAFSA for the following year.